emaste/CIS-Benchmark/CronAndPerodic.markdown

 5.1 Establish Secure Configurations
 Maintain documented, standard security configuration standards for all authorized operating systems and software.

-## 5.1.4 Ensure cron.allow/cron.deny is restricted to authorized users
+## 5.1.4 Ensure at/cron/perodic are restricted to authorized users

 #### Profile Applicability:
 * Level 1 - Server
 * Level 1 - Workstation

 #### Description:
-Configure <code>/etc/cron.d/cron.allow</code> and <code>/etc/at.allow to allow specific users to use these services.
+Configure <code>/etc/cron.allow</code> and /etc/at.allow to allow specific users to use these services.
 If /etc/cron.allow or /etc/at.allow do not exist, then /etc/at.deny and /etc/cron.deny are checked.
 Any user not specifically defined in those files is allowed to use at and cron.
 By removing the files, only users in /etc/cron.allow and /etc/at.allow